apache/celeborn/CONTRIBUTING.md

 dev/reformat
 ```

-If you have changed code for Web UI, Run following command before you create a new pull request.
+Meanwhile, run some checks of web with changes of web module before you create a new pull request.

 ```shell
 cd web